-An environment and social analysis has been carried out looking at various criteria such as topography, air, noise, water resources and water quality, ecology, demography of the area, climate, natural habitat, community and employee health and safety etc.
+An environment and social analysis has been carried out looking at various criteria such as topography, air, noise, water resources and water quality, ecology, demography of the area, climate, natural habitat, community and employee health and safety etc. There is no adverse impact on the migration of habitat, any natural existing land resources and effect in the regular life of people.
+There is no impact on cultural resources as well as indigenous people.

-Most impacts are expected to occur during the construction phase which are considered to be temporary in nature.
-The main project impacts are associated with clearing of ground cover, waste management. relocation of identified households based on quantitative risk assessment (QRA) falling within the setback area of WTGs, excavation and movement of soils.
-No endangered or protected species of flora or fauna are reported at any of the project sites.
-Adequate provisions have been made for the environmental mitigation and monitoring of predicted impacts.
-The project also involves some of the positive impacts and are as follows.
+Most impacts are expected to occur during the construction phase which are considered to be of a temporary in nature.
+The main project impacts are associated with clearing of shrub vegetation, waste management and excavation and movement of soils.
+From this perspective, the project is expected to have a small "environmental footprint".